-As we await Christmas, millions made homeless by the earthquake await a merciless winter, says Simon Roughneen.
+As we await Christmas, millions made homeless by the earthquake await a merciless winter, says Simon Roughneen

-In Northern Pakistan, most people do not even have a house now.
+But in Northern Pakistan, most people do not even have a house now.
 And the winter that has just started will make Europe’s recent wintery spell look like a rough autumn day by comparison.

-During a three hour drive from Bagh, where 75% of buildings were destroyed, to Muzafferabad, scene of 90% destruction, we saw countryside of almost ethereal beauty.
+During a three hour drive from Bagh, where 75% of buildings were destroyed, to Muzafferabad, scene of 90% destruction, lay saw countryside of almost ethereal beauty.
 However just about every building within view has been ruined.

 And time is running out.
 The challenges for relief and humanitarian organisations, and more importantly, for the hundreds of thousands, if not more, who remain vulnerable, will be as insurmountable as some of the Himalayan peaks in the background.